 For restaurants, this has meant re-vamping menus with healthier options, including gluten-free, dairy-free, low fat, vegetarian, vegan and organic options.
-However, the trend for healthy food and drinks extends to hotels, catering services and even holiday as well, with healthier room service options, as well as healthier drinks sold behind bars.
+However, the new trends for hospitality Industry for healthy food and drinks extends to hotels, catering services and even holiday as well, with healthier room service options, as well as healthier drinks sold behind bars.

 4. Smart Technology

 Connectivity across platforms and devices is growing more important for guests.
-Booking systems are essential for every accommodation provider.
+Hotel Booking systems are essential for every acommodation provider.
 They create hassle-free bookings for your guests as well as making your staff more efficient with their time.